 - Broadly diversified.
 This kind of fund owns stocks across a wide variety of industries.

 - Invested in stocks.
-Stocks offer the highest potential for long-term gains, though they’re more volatile in the short term.
+Stocks offer the highest potential for strong long-term gains, though they’re more volatile in the short term.

 - Low cost.
 Index funds are among the cheapest funds in the market, so you should be able to find an attractive one with an expense ratio below 0.5 percent.